GitJuski/Weeklyfoodlist-Desktop-App/README.md

 ## What's next?

 I will add:
-1. a programmatic creation of the database if not created
+~~1. a programmatic creation of the database if not created~~
 2. Way to manage the data inside the database from the app ui (CRUD)

 I will tackle these when I find the time and I'm not focusing on other projects.

+## DISCLAIMER

+I'm not to be held accountable in events of any harm in any way caused directly or indirectly by this application.
+Use the content at your own risk.